 8. Take a walk on the Long Bridge

-The Sandpoint Long Bridge is a two mile long walking and driving bridge at the south end of Sandpoint.
+The Sandpoint Long Bridge is a two-mile long walking and driving bridge at the south end of Sandpoint.
 Entering Sandpoint from the south on Highway 95 takes you across the most uniquely beautiful entrance to a town I have ever experienced.
-The walking bridge gives you the opportunity to put that experience into slow motion as you walk the two mile bridge that separates Lake Pend Oreille from the the Pend Oreille River.
+The walking bridge gives you the opportunity to put that experience into slow motion as you walk the two-mile bridge that separates Lake Pend Oreille from the Pend Oreille River.

 9. Go Fishing!

-“LAKE PEND OREILLE stretches nearly 50 lineal miles from Sandpoint to Idlewilde Bay at Farragut State Park, and carries a wide diversity of catchable species besides the Kamloops, such as whitefish, cutthrout and brown trout, mackinaw or lake trout, large and smallmouth bass, crappie, pumpkinseed sunfish, perch and bullhead (catfish).
-The list goes on with peno, northern pikeminnow, tench, suckers, sculpin and a variety of smaller minnows.”
+"LAKE PEND OREILLE stretches nearly 50 lineal miles from Sandpoint to Idlewilde Bay at Farragut State Park and carries a wide diversity of catchable species besides the Kamloops, such as whitefish, cutthroat and brown trout, mackinaw or lake trout, large and smallmouth bass, crappie, pumpkinseed sunfish, perch and bullhead (catfish).
+The list goes on with peno, northern pikeminnow, tench, suckers, sculpin, and a variety of smaller minnows."

 10. Go shopping in downtown Sandpoint

-The quaint stores, delicious restaurants and friendly atmosphere make for a delightlful outing.
-Don’t forget to stop by Panhandle Cone and Coffee to try one of their unique, house made icecreams made from local and regional ingredients.
+The quaint stores, delicious restaurants, and friendly atmosphere make for a delightful outing.
+Don't forget to stop by Panhandle Cone and Coffee to try one of their unique, house-made ice creams made from local and regional ingredients.